 Final Verdict Which is the Better Bullet Blender: Nutri Ninja or Nutribullet?

 It can be rather hard to choose on any between Nutri ninja vs Nutribullet.
 These two single serve blenders are perfect for anyone who lives a fast-paced life but still wants to maintain good health and at the same time enjoy blended recipes.

-Both of them have their pros and cons, and perhaps, choosing the particular blender to purchase would best depend on the type of consumer and specific needs.
+Both of Nutribullet or Ninja have their pros and cons, and perhaps, choosing the particular blender to purchase would best depend on the type of consumer and specific needs.

 The Nutribullet is great for those who love making soups (but not hot soup), protein shakes, and smoothies.
 It’s also the better option for those who like using ingredients that are larger in size, and still have skin and stems left.

 The Nutri Ninja bullet, on the other hand, is suitable for those who love using softer ingredients to create smoothies and side dishes, including for you who like to use frozen fruits for your smoothies.

 The leaking issue with Nutribullet that has existed since prior version Nutribullet 600.
 This can really become one of its greatest downside though.